ibm-cloud-docs/virtualization/back-virtuozzo-container.md

    * Normal (choose normal minimize server load)
    * High
    * Maximum
 7. Select the hardware node where you want the backup file housed.
-If you have multiple hardware nodes, then it is advised that you save your backups to these nodes, rather than the same server.
+If you have multiple hardware nodes, save your backups to one of these nodes, rather than saving them on the same server.
-  * Other options are at the administrator's digression.
+  * Other options are at the administrator's discretion.
 8. Backup.
 The backup is complete.
 You can view the details of the backup by going to the **Hardware Node, Container, and Backups** tab and selecting the backup.